 A House of Commons Library Briefing Paper on the UK Carbon Budgets, including information on the Climate Change Act 2008, the Committee on Climate Change's proposals for the fifth carbon budget, the Government's Clean Growth Strategy and progress against carbon budgets.
 Information on the Paris Agreement and possible impact of Brexit is also included.Jump to full report >>

 Under the Climate Change Act 2008 (the 2008 Act), the Government must set five-yearly carbon budgets, twelve years in advance, from 2008 to 2050.
 The Government is required to consider—but not follow—the advice of the Committee on Climate Change (CCC, also created under the 2008 Act) when setting these budgets.
-The aim is to meet the 2008 Act’s target of reducing greenhouse gas emissions by 80% by 2050 compared to 1990 levels.
+The headline target of the Act was amended in June 2019 to reflect the Government’s net zero ambitions.
+The aim is to meet the 2008 Act’s target of reducing greenhouse gas emissions by 100% by 2050 compared to 1990 levels.

 Commons Briefing papers CBP-7555